sjhalayka/Julia4d2/README.md

 Direct3D / MFC / C++ code to calculate the quaternion fractal sets.

-New in version 1.94 -- re-enabled caching system.
-The History Explorer is in beta.
+New in version 1.95 -- The caching system and the History Explorer are now working again.

 Code compiles using Visual Studio 2019 Community Edition.